vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Single-Zone Deployment of Supervisor

-A supervisor deployed on s single vSphere cluster has theee control plane VMs, which reside on the ESXi hosts part of the cluster.
+A supervisor deployed on s single vSphere cluster has three control plane VMs, which reside on the ESXi hosts part of the cluster.
 A single zone is created for the Supervisor automatically or you can use a zone that is created in advance.
-In a Single-Zone deployment, cluster-level high availablity is maintained through vSphere HA and can scale with vSphere with Tanzu setup by adding physical hosts to vSphere cluster that maps to the Supervisor.
+In a Single-Zone deployment, cluster-level high availability is maintained through vSphere HA and can scale with vSphere with Tanzu setup by adding physical hosts to vSphere cluster that maps to the Supervisor.
 You can run workloads through vSphere Pods, Tanzu Kubernetes Grid clusters and VMs when Supervisor is enabled with the NSX networking stack.

 ## Three-Zone Deployment of Supervisor